 Still STILL Not Working?

-Luke Kowald emailed me to mention that he still couldn’t get larger uploads working with any of above fixes.
+Luke Kowald emailed me to mention that he still couldn’t get larger uploads working with any of above fixes for MAMP Pro.
 I haven’t experienced this but the following answer from Stackoverflow worked for him:

 It seems that MAMP uses templates